/

 The scalable pricing concept is based on a value metric, which presents what the customer pays for - per seat, per user, the number of minutes, etc.

 Whereas buyer personas, which we discussed above, are crucial for the sales funnel and adequate price plan packing, the value metric allows to differentiate prices and expand revenue along with the increasing value customers get from your product.
-Put it another way, if a customer gets more value, you can also grasp a part.
+Put another way, you can also grasp a part if a customer gets more value.

 The graph below will help explain this thought.